-After the jars are distressed stand them up next to your mason jar utensil caddy board.
-It’s time to tighten the fastener of the clamp.
-Before tightening the clamp fully center the jar so your distressed labels face out.
+After the jars are distressed stand them up next to the board and tighten the fastener of the clamp.
+Before fully tightening the clamps center the jar so the distressed labels face out.

 That’s it and you’re done!
-Just fill them with plastic utensils and fun straws and you’re ready for your first party.
+I knew you could do it 😀 Now just fill them with plastic utensils and fun straws and you’re ready for your first party.

-Toni’s Tips for a perfect Mason Jar Utensil Caddy:
+Here are some tips for making a perfect Mason Jar Utensil Caddy:

 - Wear safety glasses when working with power tools.